 Food… New Options

 The food landscape has completely changed for us.
-If you were to look at LA food on a list from highest quality to lowest, Hollywood probably is at the bottom of the list.
+If you were to look at LA food on a list from the highest quality to lowest, Hollywood probably is at the bottom of the list.
 We now drive through places like Culver City and on Melrose every day… and these would be near the top (if not at the top) of the list.

-Here’s some of the week’s food discoveries:
+Here are some of the week’s food discoveries:

 Mendocino Farms.
 There’s a Mendocino Kitchen next to Lyfe on Santa Monica Boulevard… and also one in Marina del Rey.
 Their sandwiches and salads are fantastic, cheap, and quick.
 All made from good quality food and are perfect for lunches.

 Munchery.
-This is another chef made, order by app, delivered to your location food service provided in LA.
+This is another chef-made, order by app, delivered to your location food service provided in LA.
 The only glitch in this service is that you need to find yourself a microwave to heat the food… and not all hotel rooms have a microwave (but sometimes you can ask and they will bring one to you).

 Plant Food and Wine.
 I mention this restaurant because La Niña is a burgeoning vegan/vegetarian (she’s still weighing her options and tastes).
-So, she has recently discovered a love of really pretty food that incorporate plants and flowers into the presentation.
+So, she has recently discovered a love of really pretty food that incorporates plants and flowers into the presentation.
 Plant Food is one restaurant that uses edible flowers.